 To learn more about property condition assessments, give our team a call today at (888) 277-2716.

 Let’s define what is meant by “baseline” according to the guide: “the minimum level of observations, due diligence, inquiry/research, documentation review, and preparation of opinions of probable costs to remedy material physical deficiencies for conducting a PCA as described in this guide.”

 It should be understood that concealed physical deficiencies are excluded in PCA’s and they are not generally technically exhaustive.
 This means that what the inspector can’t see is not included in the PCA and the use of instruments, testing, calculations, exploratory probing of the property, etc., is not generally part of a PCA.
 This is because the cost and time involved in gathering this information may far outweigh the value of the information to the customer.

-We personally advise anyone who is going to have a commercial piece of
+Los Angeles property inspectors personally advise anyone who is going to have a commercial piece of real

-real estate inspected ensure that these standards are used.
-This will
+estate inspected to ensure that these standards are used.
+This will give